rgknp/AIDayLabs/lab04.2-deploying_a_scoring_service_to_aks/0_README.md

 az ml env setup --cluster -n <ENVIRONMENT_NAME> -l <AZURE_REGION e.g. eastus2> [-g <RESOURCE_GROUP>]
 ```

+Respond with no to the question about `Reuse storage and ACR (Y/n)?`.
 This sets up an ACS cluster with Kubernetes as the orchestrator.
 The cluster environment setup command creates the following resources in our subscription:

 1. A resource group (if not provided, or if the name provided does not exist)
 2. A storage account (use the existing one)
 3. An Azure Container Registry (ACR)
 4. A Kubernetes deployment on an Azure Container Service (ACS) cluster
 5. An Application insights account

 The resource group, storage account, and ACR are created quickly.
 The ACS deployment can take up to 20 minutes.

-*Perform the below steps to deploy the model:*

-**Check Status**

-To check the status of an ongoing cluster provisioning, use the following command:
+Use the following command to check the status of an ongoing cluster provisioning:

 ```
 az ml env show -n <ENVIRONMENT_NAME> -g <RESOURCE_GROUP>
 ```

-Ensure that "Provisioning State" is set to "Succeeded" before proceeding.

-**Set the environment**
+Ensure that `"Provisioning State"` changes from `"Creating"` to `"Succeeded"` before proceeding.
+This can take between 5 to 15 minutes.
+Once this is done, we can set the environment.

 ```
 az ml env set -n <ENVIRONMENT_NAME> -g <RESOURCE_GROUP>
 ```

-**Create a Model Management Account**

 A model management account is required for deploying models.
-We need to do this once per subscription, and can reuse the same account in multiple deployments.
+We usually do this once per subscription, and can reuse the same account in multiple deployments.

-To create a new account, use the following command:
+We already have a model management account which was created for us when we provisioned it from the Azure portal along with the Experimentation account.
+But in this lab we create a new account and this time we use the Azure CLI to do it:

 ```
 az ml account modelmanagement create -l <AZURE_REGION e.g. eastus2> -n <ACCOUNT_NAME> -g <RESOURCE_GROUP> --sku-instances <NUMBER_OF_INSTANCES, e.g. 1> --sku-name <PRICING_TIER for example S1>